startxfr/libre/docs/developer/FILES.md

 | ~/.libre/infra-id_rsa     | Private key file to use for infra provisionning (must be replaced by your own certificate)                                        |
 | ~/.libre/infra-id_rsa.pub | Public key file associated with private key file (must be replaced by your own certificate)                                       |

 These file are loaded on application startup and content is loaded in dedicated ansible vars.
-You can acces to theses files content by using the appropriate variable.
+You can acces to these files content by using the appropriate variable.
 For example to display the libre base directory (key __base__ in __directory__ section of `~/.libre/config.yml`), you can do ```yaml - debug: msg="{{ config_libre.directory.base }}"```.